Complaints and Concerns About Discrimination

 Washington state has regulations in the Washington Administrative Codes (WAC) specific to discrimination complaint procedures in public schools, WAC 392-190-065 through 392-190-075.
 These procedures are also explained below.

-Please note: you may have other complaint or dispute resolution options available to you, including complaints with other state and federal agencies.
+Please note: You may have other complaint or dispute resolution options available, including complaints with other state and federal agencies.
 You may also contact an attorney for legal advice.

 How to file a formal discrimination complaint